Frequently Asked Questions about Solent News

 How do I get to the Solent area?

 By rail, Fareham and Portchester are both on the main South Western Railway line between Southampton and Portsmouth, with regular services throughout the day.
 By road, the M27 motorway runs along the northern edge of the area, with junctions 9 to 12 serving the main towns.
-From London, the journey by car takes roughly ninety minutes, and by train about two hours via Waterloo or Victoria.
-The nearest airports are Southampton and Bournemouth.
+From London, the journey by car takes roughly ninety minutes, and by train about two hours via Waterloo.
+The nearest airports are Southampton, Bournemouth, and Gatwick.

 When is the best time to visit the Solent area?